pratapladhani/mcs-labs/labs/setup-for-success/README.md

 ## 🌐 Introduction

 Application Lifecycle Management (ALM) ensures that your solutions evolve safely and efficiently as they move from development to production.
 This lab will walk you through the foundational best practices of ALM in Microsoft Copilot Studio—from structuring your solution to managing configurations and source control.

+**Real-world example:** Imagine you've built a great customer service agent in your development environment.
+Without proper ALM:
+1. Moving to production means manually recreating all your work
+2. If something breaks, you can't easily roll back to a working version
+3. When multiple team members make changes, work gets overwritten

+With the ALM practices in this lab, you'll avoid these pitfalls and set yourself up for success!

 ---